Trending Topics

 • Some spares are held specifically to support a single piece of machinery.

 Digital inventory management refers to using a computer to track the quantities and locations of items held on the maintenance shelves.
 (Cost or value, and age or purchase date are other parameters usually included).
+There are many cloud-based platforms available that decentralize the database, so users across multiple locations can stay up-to-date at all times through connected mobile apps or desktop environments.
+Regardless of the form factor, real-time dashboards make it possible for users to see a bird’s eye view of the entire organization or drill down into the specifics of a particular item with ease.

 The alternative is to use a card-based system, or to rely on the memory of the maintenance stores supervisor, neither of which are ever satisfactory when machine availability is high priority.

 A system for digital inventory management comprises software for logging transactions and keeping records, plus operating procedures that specify how inventory will be managed.
-The software can be a standalone package, although is often integrated into the computerized maintenance management systems (CMMS) many manufacturers use.
+The inventory management software can be a standalone package, although is often integrated into the computerized maintenance management systems (CMMS) many manufacturers use.

 Disadvantages of manual parts inventory management